kiwiirc/webircgateway/README.md

 If the IRC network uses an encoding other than UTF-8, the browser may send `ENCODING <encoding>` which will instruct webircgateway to automatically encode all messages to `<encoding>` before sending them to the IRC network, and decode messages back to UTF-8 before sending them to the browser.

 However, it is highly recommended to use UTF-8 for your network to simplify things!

+### Security considerations
+Allowing anybody to connect to your IRC network via the web can open you up to abuse.
+It is extremely easy for somebody to place code on a popular website that floods your network and with fake users to spam or harass users.

+Take special note of the `[allowed_origins]` section of the configuration file.
+If a client from example.com connects to your webircgateway server but example.com is not listed here, the client will be refused and will not be a threat to your network.

+If you are running an IRC network irc.network.org and you host your own webchat, you may want to list `*.network.org` here to only allow clients from your website to connect.

 ### Building and development